The Persistence of Memory (novel): Reception

 The New York Times described the book as "a fascinating picture of white South Africa, an anatomy of the liberal conscience -- both sympathetic and scathing -- that resonates far beyond its immediate setting".

+Anderson Tepper, writing in The Forward, speculated that the novel "just might prove to be the [South African] Jewish community’s masterpiece."

 Awards

-The Persistence of Memory won the 2005 Koret Jewish Book Award for fiction.
+The Persistence of Memory won the 2005 Koret Jewish Book Award for fiction, beating out The Plot Against America by Philip Roth.